toastts/forest/README.md

-Okay so basically this is forest and it's like a thing for your meetings and employees, and we're like building it rn
+Okay so basically this is forest and basically it the org chart more digestible, and we're like building it rn

 ## Getting Started